Frequently Asked Questions

 What is housed in a Presidential Library?

-The papers and records document the personal and professional lives of a President, his family, close friends, and business and political associates, revealing the details about White House activities, a President’ s career, and a President’ s personal life.
+The papers and records document the personal and professional lives of a President, his family, close friends, and business and political associates, revealing the details about White House activities, a President’s career, and a President’s personal life.

-Along with the papers and records, a Presidential Library contains thousands of films and video as well as millions of still pictures revealing all aspects of a President's life before, during, and after the White House.
+Along with the papers and records, these archives contain thousands of films and video as well as millions of still pictures.
 This rich resource of audiovisual materials may include home movies, official White House photographs, and audiotapes of Presidential conversations.

 Where are the materials of Presidents before Herbert Hoover?